fastats/learning/architecture/2018_03_maintainability_by_removing_if/by_language/python/readme.md

 ## The obligatory one-liner

-As an occasional code golf enthusiast (albeit one with a pretty poor handicap), it would seem remiss not to include it.
+As an occasional code golf enthusiast (albeit one with a pretty poor handicap), it would seem remiss not to include the following bogey:

 <img src="images/one_liner.PNG">